RimonTawadrous/uuidv7-vs-uuidv4-sql/readme.md

 ## Introduction

 Welcome to the `uuidv7-vs-uuidv4-sql` project!
 This experiment aims to benchmark the insertion time of millions of records into MySQL using two different UUID versions: UUIDv7 and UUIDv4.
 The project leverages both Node.js and Go programming languages for the experiment.

-Before you begin, make sure your system meets the following requirements:
+More info can be found @ https://medium.com/@rimonadel01/why-uuid7-is-better-than-uuid4-as-clustered-index-edb02bf70056

 ## System Requirements